2025 World Series: Toronto Blue Jays

 With a division title won, the Blue Jays also earned a first-round bye and the top seed in the American League.
 In the American League Division Series, they met the fourth-seeded Yankees for the first postseason matchup between the division rivals, where they won the series in four games.
-Their Game 1 win ended a six-game postseason losing streak and Guerrero hit the team's first ever postseason grand slam in Game 2.
-In the American League Championship Series, they came back from losing the first two games and three out of first five to force a Game 7, then defeated the second-seeded Seattle Mariners in a comeback in that game, highlighted by a seventh inning George Springer go-ahead three-run home run, to reach the World Series for the first time since their 1993 championship season.
+Their Game 1 win ended a six-game postseason losing streak and Guerrero Jr. hit the team's first ever postseason grand slam in a blowout Game 2 win.
+In the American League Championship Series, they came back from a two-games-to-none series deficit against the second-seeded Seattle Mariners in seven games after being eight outs away from elimination in Game 7, highlighted by a seventh inning George Springer go-ahead three-run home run, to reach the World Series for the first time since their 1993 championship season.
 Guerrero Jr. won the ALCS MVP, as he altogether in the postseason had more home runs (six) than strikeouts (three).
 As a team, the Blue Jays slugged 0.523 in 11 games prior to the World Series.

 Blue Jays' bench coach Don Mattingly, the manager for the Dodgers from 2011 to 2015 and bench coach from 2008 to 2010, reached his first World Series after 34 years in Major League Baseball.

 The Blue Jays won their previous two World Series, in 1992 and 1993.
 They were looking to win their third World Series title and Toronto's first championship in one of the "Big Four" North American professional sports leagues since the Toronto Raptors won the 2019 NBA Finals, as well as their first under current manager John Schneider.
 The Raptors and Toronto Maple Leafs changed the times of some of their games to avoid conflict with the World Series.